letwolf/LwScrollBar/README.md

 lw-scroll does not emulate user scrolling, but only hides its own scrollbars. lw-scroll is a cross-browser solution that is most likely to suit you.

+* Edit your scrollbar on css
+* The library itself will take care of changing the size of the element to which you hung the lw-scroll